 A new website for Fondazione LIA.
 Usability and accessibility

-This year Fondazione LIA aims at a more modern and fresher image with the creation of a new institutional website, challenging the common place by which accessibility means simple and unfriendly graphic design.
+This year Fondazione LIA aims at a fresher image with the development of a new institutional website, challenging the common place according to which accessibility means simple and unfriendly graphic design.

-Inclusion is at the base of the new website project, where the user is placed at the center.
-The way contents are organised makes it is accessible to all: thanks to the highlighted contents and to the new menu, which follows all the Foundation’s main activities, the user can reach all the needed information more easily.
+Inclusion is at the base of this project which puts users at the center in each phase of the design process.
+The way contents are organised makes it is accessible to all: thanks to the highlighted contents and to the new menu, which follows the foundation’s main activities, users can reach all the needed information more easily.

 It is possible to visit the website with all the devices, both in desktop and mobile mode, thanks to the responsive graphic.
-All users can browse it with no discriminations: those with a visual impairment, for example, can use the assistive technologies (speech synthesis or Braille display) and personalize the settings according to their own preferences.
+All users can browse it: those with a visual impairment, for example, can use the assistive technologies (speech synthesis or Braille display) and personalize the settings according to their own preferences.